 Due to regular use, glass-top stoves become dirty when covered with food spills, smears, or grease and can be an eyesore for you when a spill dried out that is not immediately cleaned up from the glass-top.
 They must be kept clean not just for hygienic purposes but also for your mental health because a spotless and clean stove will give you peace of mind and you can cook more passionately.

 Some Basic Cleaning Tips of Glass-Top Stove

-Before starting any clean-up of the glass-top stove, always make sure that the stove is cool for your safety and to prevent any further spotting or causing damages.
+- Before starting any clean-up of the glass-top stove, always make sure that the stove is cool for your safety and to prevent any further spotting or causing damage.